amrojjeh/Anti-Profanity-Bot/README.md

 # ProfanityBot
 A bot that checks for profanity stuff!
+(For discord)

 # How to set it up